Where no Application has gone before

 2. Custom App

-When the industry cannot offer you what you need, and you have identified a part of your operations that needs automation, process, structure and audit – then a custom app may be the way forward.
+When the industry cannot offer you what you need, and you have identified a part of your operations that needs automation, process, structure, and audit – then a custom app may be the way forward.

 While process mapping, working with team leads to factor in process deviations for special circumstances, the desire for reliability and quality drives the business owner to want integrated efficiencies in the tool they know well and best.
-However, this does require further though if the current ecommerce platform is able to provide you the architecture to fit in this level of automation.
+However, this does require further thought if the current eCommerce platform is able to provide you the architecture to fit in this level of automation.
 Here are a few considerations:

-Cloud vs. Hosted: While a cloud based ecommerce system such as Shopify makes great sense as a start-up or straight forward trading where you can extend its functionality with free or paid apps subscriptions, the architecture will limit you at its transactional core.
+Cloud vs. Hosted: While a cloud-based eCommerce system such as Shopify makes great sense as a start-up or straight forward trading where you can extend its functionality with free or paid apps subscriptions, the architecture will limit you at its transactional core.
 WooCommerce, BigCommerce, Magento are examples of hosted platforms that are editable in those particular areas.
-They are by no means easy to modify, yet, you can leverage that code base to add additional triggers or processes to occur.
+They are by no means easy to modify, yet, you can leverage that codebase to add additional triggers or processes to occur.
 Additionally, if you require your own URL during transactions without having to pay the extra Shopify plans to do so, and have full control over branding/layout of your checkout, that may be reason enough to be in a hosted platform.
 But why would that be?

-Cloud/Hosted Hybrid: As an example, let’s cover Back-end workflow.
-While cloud solutions provide you with a lot of flexibility in managing your business with various apps and integrations with that platform, what if you need your staff to access the back-end with the correct permissions to view/manage their areas of the production to yield a completed order?
-Yes, platforms like Shopify can provide you with some controls/access, however, there will be limitations on how much customisation you can have in the back end.
+Cloud/Hosted Hybrid: As an example, let’s cover the Back-end workflow.
+While cloud solutions provide you with a lot of flexibility in managing your business with various apps and integrations with that platform, what if you need your staff to access the back-end with the correct permissions to view/manage their areas of production to yield a completed order?
+Yes, platforms like Shopify can provide you with some controls/access, however, there will be limitations on how much customization you can have in the back end.
 Much like the above point made in Cloud vs. Hosted, the platform must be considered, but now you can have additional options where a hybrid of Cloud and Hosted can co-exist.
-Yes, the app lives outside of the App-cloud, and is hosted on your own server, and interacts with the cloud API (Application Programming Interface) to extract an order request, processes it in the workflow desired and is then handed back via the API as a completed order.
-The interface can also be within Shopify all the while it is operating within your server, and communicating to Shopify via the back-end API.
+Yes, the app lives outside of the App-cloud, and is hosted on your own server, and interacts with the cloud API (Application Programming Interface) to extract an order request, processes it in the workflow desired, and is then handed back via the API as a completed order.
+The interface can also be within Shopify all the while it is operating within your server and communicating to Shopify via the back-end API.